-All planning applications will be accompanied by a Design and Access Statement, which should demonstrate how the scheme represents a high quality and innovative design, how the scheme contributes to the character of the area, and how the scheme embodies the principles of inclusive design and designing out crime.
+All planning applications will be accompanied by a Design and Access Statement, which should demonstrate how the scheme represents a high quality and innovative design, how the scheme contributes to the character of the area, how the scheme embodies the principles of inclusive design and designing out crime.

-Rigorous scrutiny of Design and Access Statements.
+Rigorous scrutiny of Design and Access Statements, which will be required to be submitted with all planning applications.